TEDxCornell/temp-site/design-plan/team-contract.md

    - Submit every milestone on time as no slip days can be used for this project.
    - Hopefully make a four-page website of good quality, according to the goals of the client and the audience.
+   - Everyone understands their responsibilities and respects one another.
+   - Communicate with one another
+   - Have descriptive and accurate commit/pull names

 2. What are our "ground rules"?
 (Don't make an exhaustive list—stick with just a few.)